rl-institut/multi-vector-simulator/docs/E-Land_Requirements.rst

 :Priority:  HIGH

-:Progress: In progress
+:Progress: Done

 :Progress message:

 The MVS can solve energy system planning optimization problems and identify the optimal additional capacities of chosen assets.

-:ToDo:

-There are still parts of the MVS that can be improved and some features are not integrated yet, but this is covered by the requirements below.
-There are two benchmark tests that should be added to complete this:

-* Investment optimization benchmark tests - check if expected capacities are installed, eg. for PV.
-* Economic evaluation benchmark test - check if NPC and LCOE are calculated correctly
+In-code validation checks, unit tests and benchmark tests were added to ensure that the simulation runs smoothly and correctly.

+:Notes:

+As with all simulation tools, there are always possibilities to improve the tool, specifically to address current limitations (comp. :ref:`table_limitations_label`).

 FUN-MVS-02 - Automatic setting up of an energy system optimization model
 ########################################################################